 Cnnamon Documentation

-A modular framework for DNA sequence-based Convolutional Neural Network (CNN) model training and explainability.
+A modular, end-to-end Python framework for DNA sequence-based Convolutional Neural Network (CNN) model training and explainability.

 Installation